 Buckingham Palace

 There are two fabled ghosts that walk the grounds of the royal London residence.
 The first is a monk draped in a brown cowl who walks the rear terrace at night (there was once a monastery on the site of the palace).
 The other is Major John Gwynne, the Private Secretary of Kind Edward VII.
-He couldn’t cope with the social shame of his divorce so shot himself in the head in the first floor office.
-This also happens to be the place he has been sighted.
+He couldn’t cope with the social shame of his divorce so shot himself in the head in the first-floor office.
+This also happens to be the place where he has been sighted.

 The Tower of London

 The Tower of London was the gruesome location of many executions.
 Therefore, it makes sense that some of the dead would hang around to spook castle visitors!
-Anne Boleyn, a beheaded wife of Henry VIII has been spotted strolling around the grounds, carrying her own head!
+Anne Boleyn, a beheaded wife of Henry VIII, has been spotted strolling around the grounds, carrying her own head!

 More bizarre than your average spectre, is said to be a ghostly bear that sometimes appears in the Martin Tower.
 One day the bear appeared and shocked a guard so badly, he died of fright!